jgadsden/musescore-tin-whistle/README.md

 tin whistle staff is added to the score, then there is no need to keep this instrument file in the 'Instrument List 2' extension.

-The Tin Whistle, basically a metal 6 hole Flageolet, types are in order of physical size:
+The Tin Whistle, which is a metal 6 hole Flageolet, comes in various tunings.
+These are listed in order of physical size:
+* "G Tin Whistle" tuned to G, used for keys G, C, Am and Em
 * "F Tin Whistle" tuned to F, used for keys F, Dm and Gm (plus B♭)
 * "D Tin Whistle" tuned to D, used for keys D, G, Bm and Em
 * "C Tin Whistle" tuned to C, used for keys C, F, Am and Dm